We will start by you telling me about your main health concern.

 If you are a new patient, please fill out the required intake forms and email them back to me before your appointment so that we can have you on file.

-- What are my out of network acupuncture benefits?
-(If you have Blue Shield, you would ask for your in-network acupuncture).
+1. What are my out of network acupuncture benefits?

 If you cannot submit your intake form before your appointment.